alyssahondrade/VBA-challenge/README.md

 ## Introduction
 ### Goal
-The goal of the project is to create a script that summarises a list of stock data to acquire the following:
+The goal of the project is to create a script that summarises a list of stock data to get the following:
-1. Yearly change, from the opening price at the start of the year, to the closing price at the end of the year.
+1. Yearly change, from the opening price at the start of the year, to the closing price at the end of the year
 2. Percent change (as above with yearly change)
 3. Total stock volume